About NEMO

 • NEMO-OCE models the ocean {thermo}dynamics and solves the primitive equations

-• NEMO-ICE (SI3: Sea-Ice Integrated Initiative ) models sea-ice {thermo}dynamics, brine inclusions and subgrid-scale thickness variations
+• NEMO-ICE models sea-ice {thermo}dynamics, brine inclusions and subgrid-scale thickness variations

 • NEMO-TOP-PISCES models the {on,off}line oceanic tracers transport and biogeochemical processes

-These physical core engines are described in their respective reference manuals to cite for any work related to their use.
+These physical core engines are described in their respective reference manuals listed below:

 Additional capabilities

-• Create embedded zooms seamlessly thanks to 2-way nesting package AGRIF
+• Creation of seemless embedded zooms thanks to the 2-way nesting package AGRIF

 • Input-Output through effective XIOS software

-• Coupling interface to other Earth system components based on OASIS
+• Couple to other Earth system components using OASIS

 • Opportunity to integrate an external biogeochemistry model